libp2p/specs/error-codes/README.md

 code doesn't always indicate an error condition.
 For example, a node can terminate an idle connection, or close a connection because a connection to the same peer over a better transport is available.
 In both these cases, it can signal an appropriate error code to the other end.

 ## Semantics
-Error codes are unsigned 32-bit integers.
-The range 0 to 10000 is reserved for libp2p errors.
-Application specific errors can be defined by protocols from integers outside of this range.
 Error Codes can be signaled on Closing a connection or on resetting a Stream.
+Error Codes are unsigned 32-bit integers.
+The range 0 to 0xffff is reserved for libp2p errors.
+Application specific errors can be defined for protocols from integers outside of this range.

 From an application perspective, error codes provide a best effort guarantee.
 On resetting a libp2p stream or closing a connection with an error code, the error code may or may not be delivered to the application on the remote end.
 The specifics depend on the transport used.
 For example, WebTransport doesn't support error codes at all, while WebRTC doesn't support Connection Close error codes, but supports Stream Reset error codes.